MauroB45/dotfiles/Readme.md

 # Recomendations

-If you are going to use this setup please make sure to backup all dotfile files.
+If you are going to use this setup please make sure to backup all your dotfile files first.
 Comments have been added so you can customize it.